Big-Life-Lab/getting-started-with-git/local-remote-pushing-pulling.md

 Before we define what syncing in git does, we should go over the concept of a **local** and **remote** repo

 A **local** repo is a git repo that is on your computer.
-For eg., the Welcome repo that is currently on your computer is a local repo
+For eg., the GettingStartedWithGit repo that is currently on your computer is a local repo

 A **remote** repo is a git repo that is not on your computer.
-For eg., the Welcome repo that you see when you go to this link https://github.com/Big-Life-Lab/Welcome is a remote repo that is stored on github's computers
+For eg., this repo that you see when you go to this link https://github.com/Big-Life-Lab/GettingStartedWithGit is a remote repo that is stored on github's computers

-Remote repos allow you to backup your project so that you don't lose anything in case of a computer failure, so you can work on the project when you switch computers and so other people can see your work
+Remote repos allow you to backup your project so that you don't lose anything in case of a computer failure, so you can work on the project when you switch computers, and so other people can see your work

 Local repos allow you to make changes to your project without showing those changes to anybody else or affecting somebody else' work